 And even if this storm turns out to be relatively short, it would be a mistake to think that it’s a once in a lifetime situation unlikely to happen again, and that everything will just return to normal after.
 Many are predicting that “Covid-19 could permanently shift working patterns as companies forced to embrace remote working by the pandemic find that their employees do not want to return to the office once the closures are lifted”.

 Employees will soon expect choice in where they work, something that will only be exacerbated as the next digital-native generation enters the workplace.
-Companies that don’t offer that choice by providing remote access to key platforms and information may struggle to keep employees and attract new talent – a key factor in any business continuity plan.
+Companies that don’t offer that choice by providing remote access to key platforms and information may struggle to keep employees and attract new talent – a key factor in any in-house legal term or law firm business continuity plan.

 Making legal entity management a remote role